LamprosPetridis/LamprosPetridis/README.md

 - Hi, I’m @LamprosPetridis
-- I have experience coding with Java, Python, HTML, CSS, C.
+- I have experience coding with Java, Python, HTML, CSS, C. =
-- I’m currently studying for my Master's Degree on Data Science.
 - I’m looking to work developing projects and gaining more experience writing code.
 - How to reach me ...
 00306980970168 or lampros.petridis.2016@gmail.com